airomo/airomo-ios-sdk/README.md

 * Xcode 5+
 * iOS 5+ target deployment
-* armv7, armv7s, and arm64 devices and the simulator (not armv6)
+* armv7, armv7s, arm64 devices and the simulator (not armv6)
 * iPhone and iPad of all sizes and resolutions